oar-team/oar/Docs/documentation/OAR-DOCUMENTATION-API.rst

     ::

      ---
+     - api_timestamp: 1253201950
+       jobs_uri: /resources/4/jobs
+       network_address: liza-1
+       node_uri: /resources/nodes/liza-1
+       resource_id: 4
+       state: Alive
+       uri: /resources/4
+     - api_timestamp: 1253201950
+       jobs_uri: /resources/5/jobs
+       network_address: liza-1
+       node_uri: /resources/nodes/liza-1
+       resource_id: 5
+       state: Alive
+       uri: /resources/5
-     - api_timestamp: 1245861829
+     - api_timestamp: 1253201950
-       id: 6
+       jobs_uri: /resources/6/jobs
-       node: liza-2
+       network_address: liza-2
        node_uri: /resources/nodes/liza-2
+       resource_id: 6
-       state: Suspected
+       state: Alive
        uri: /resources/6
-     - api_timestamp: 1245861829
+     - api_timestamp: 1253201950
-       id: 7
+       jobs_uri: /resources/7/jobs
-       node: liza-2
+       network_address: liza-2
        node_uri: /resources/nodes/liza-2
+       resource_id: 7
-       state: Suspected
+       state: Alive
        uri: /resources/7
-     - api_timestamp: 1245861829
-       id: 4
-       node: liza-1
-       node_uri: /resources/nodes/liza-1
-       state: Suspected
-       uri: /resources/4
-     - api_timestamp: 1245861829
-       id: 5
-       node: liza-1
-       node_uri: /resources/nodes/liza-1
-       state: Suspected
-       uri: /resources/5

   *note*: More details about a resource can be obtained with a GET on the provided *uri*.
-Details about all the resources of the same node may be obtained with a GET on *node_uri*.
+The list of all the resources of the same node may be obtained with a GET on *node_uri*.
+The list of running jobs on a resource can be obtained with a GET on the jobs_uri resource.

 :usage example:
   ::

    wget -q -O - http://localhost/oarapi/resources.yaml

-GET /resources/all
+GET /resources/full
 ------------------
 :description:
   Get the list of resources and all the details about them